janishiestand/Motion/README.md

 1. Clone the repository:
 git clone https://github.com/janishiestand/Motion.git

-2 .Install dependencies:
+2. Install dependencies:
 cd Motion
 npm install

 3. Start the development server: npm start

-4.Access the Application:
+4. Access the Application:
 Open your preferred web browser and navigate to localhost to access the Motion application.